cortsf/quterofi/README.md

 3. Declare your engines and quickmarks -experimental- in `quterofi.toml` (See [Quterofi.toml](#quterofitoml-engines--quickmarks) section below).
 4. Update your `config.py` file (See [Config](#config) section below).

+See the [Dequterofi](#dequterofi) section for a script you can use to translate `quterofi.toml` files into regular python search engines.
+This is useful if you decide to switch back after trying quterofi for a while.
+It can also be used to declare search engines generated from a `quterofi.toml` file, without having to clone/download/install/use quterofi at all.

 #### Dir structure

 ```